 Some other specific control and mitigation measures undertaken by the Bank to mitigate credit risk include the taking of corporate guarantees, personal guarantees, Letters of Credit, Insurance & Self-insurance.
 In respect of all lease contracts, the Bank retains the title of underlying assets as collateral.
 In the event of a default the Bank reserves the right to recover the leased assets.
-From time to time, the Bank may accept other forms of credit risk mitigants.
+From time to time, the Bank may mitigate credit risk by other acceptable forms.